osrsGoalsTracker/osrs-hiscores-fetcher-interface/README.md

-# OSRS Player Data Interface
+# OSRS Hiscores Player Data Interface

-A Java library for fetching Old School RuneScape player data.
+A Java library for fetching Old School RuneScape player data from the hiscores.
 This package provides a clean interface for retrieving player statistics, including skills and activities.

 ## Requirements